premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2025-03-10-the-perception-of-time.md

 ### Human Perception in Time Dilation

 Let's take an extreme example.
-A person is born blind, dumb, deaf, and paralyzed completely, and survives on medical support.
+A person is born blind, dumb, deaf, and completely paralyzed, and survives on medical support.
 Technically, there is no input from the outside world that goes to him.
 It's just dark and silent.
 But his brain is active.

 There are no perceivable events in his life.
 So, there is no duration between the events.
 How would he perceive time?